CricketBr/Crickets-Shorthand-Site/cr-shorthand-course.md

 I did, however, remember to note a few.
 They are are available on [stenophile.com](www.stenophile.com), and also at the links given (most of which are on Stenophile's DropBox account).

+## Shorthand Groups

+Often a study buddy, penpal, or mentor a few levels above you can make a big difference.
+Many groups have a quote of the day or week, where you can see and discuss how different writers handle the same passage.
+Comparing methods and abbreviations from other systems, in moderation, can help you understand yours better.

+* Discord, International Shorthand Society
+* reddit.com/r/shorthand

 ## How to Teach Shorthand

 * [Methods of Teaching Gregg Shorthand, Lois A Leslie, 1953.](https://books.google.ca/books/about/Methods_of_Teaching_Gregg_Shorthand.html?id=VhcXAAAAIAAJ&redir_esc=y)